iarsystems/bx-github-ci/README.md

 | `<username>`    | Refer to the user's GitHub's account or the user's account in the local machine, according to the context.                    |

 ## Preparing the repository
-Under the GitHub's account, we are going to import the [bx-workspaces-ci][bx-workspaces-url] repository.
+Under GitHub's account, we are going to import the [bx-workspaces-ci][bx-workspaces-url] repository.
 This is a public repository containing a collection of workspaces which were created using the IAR Embedded Workbench.
 They can be imported to become a private repository and then used for experimentation.

 ### Importing an example repository
 Navigate to